-ECP Head Football Coach Dick Bell
+Head Football Coach and Director of Operations Dick Bell

 Dick Bell’s background and accomplishments in football are numerous and outstanding.
 As a football player, as a football coach/recruiter and as a football executive, Dick has the reputation as “a person who makes things happen.”

 Dick’s abilities on the field as either a player or coach have translated to successes in management as well.
 During a 14 year career that ended in 2000, Dick represented over 100 NFL players in their on and off field endeavors, including two first round draft picks and 6 time Pro Bowl linebacker Greg Lloyd of the Pittsburgh Steelers.

 Dick, as General Manager of the Bay State Titans of the MLFS, was named The Executive of the Year in 1991 after the Titans led the league in attendance, players sent to the NFL, CFL or World League (21), as well as playing for the Conference championship.
 The Titans were coached by former New England Patriot player and current Atlanta Falcons Assistant, Ray "Sugar Bear" Hamilton.

 Dick is also the Director of the Blue Chip Football Academies , events which are held each summer in Massachusetts, Pennsylvania, North Carolina, and Georgia for high school players.
 Now in its seventh year, with over 150 college coaches participating, it has been a resounding success for the hundreds of players that have gone on to play at the college level because of the contacts made there.